Welcome to Pet Viewpoint

 Try to do a quarter to a third water change and debris cleanse every week.
 If you use tap water you will want to get some water conditioning from your pet store.
 The container will tell you how many drops to use depending on the amount of water you are adding.

 It is a good idea to use stainless steel.
-I use a one and a half-gallon stainless steel bowl and a quart measure for adding water because drops are usually ‘per gallon’.
+I use a one and a half-gallon stainless steel bowl and a quart measure for adding water to my five-gallon tank because drops are usually ‘per gallon’.
 The stainless steel is good because ‘nasties’ don’t adhere to it like they do plastic.
 You can also find test strips to tell you how well your water is for your little fellows.

 I use a turkey baster to go thru the gravel and take out residue.
 There are other methods and tools available through your pet store.